MattiasHenders/starter_steps_fitness/README.md

-	/main.js                  		# The script for the two main pages /profile.js                  		# The script for the profile page /profile_change.js                  	# The script for the page to change your profile /result.js                  		# The script for the results page /result_check.js                  	# The script to enter a day for checking results /result_checkactivities.js          	# The script for checking weeks activities /result_checkstats.js               	# The script for checking a certain weeks graph
+	/main.js                  		# The script for the two main pages /profile.js                  		# The script for the profile page /profile_change.js                  	# The script for the page to change your profile /result_activities.js                  		# The script for the results activities page /result_check.js                  	# The script to enter a day for checking results /result_checkactivities.js          	# The script for checking weeks activities /result_checkstats.js               	# The script for checking a certain weeks graph